Sensors & transducers

 Where it goes next

-The numbers an MCU collects become FHIR Observations with LOINC codes and UCUM units — the data the interoperability labs work with.
-The hardware is where data is born.
+The numbers an MCU collects become readings, then — once they leave the device — FHIR Observations with LOINC codes and UCUM units, the same data the interoperability labs work with.
+The hardware is where the data is born.

 Watch for

-Two numbers decide trust: accuracy (closeness to truth) and precision (repeatability).
-A dashboard built on a poorly-conditioned sensor is still wrong.
+Two numbers decide whether a reading is trustworthy: accuracy (closeness to truth) and precision (repeatability).
+Calibration and a clean signal chain protect both — a beautiful dashboard built on a poorly-conditioned sensor is still wrong.